Clearing up Confusion about Netflix and the TV App

 From the launch of the fourth-generation Apple TV, tvOS search results have presented multiple ways to view content, assuming the content provider has integrated with Apple’s search engine.
 Netflix was an early partner in this, so if you searched for, say, “The Walking Dead,” the content listing would give options to watch the show in AMC, iTunes, or Netflix.

-So that data has been available to Apple since tvOS’s launch, and it has grown as Apple has added additional partners.
-The TV app is simply a new graphical front end for this data, but content providers have to sign on for the new functionality the TV app offers, such as:
+That data has been available to Apple since tvOS’s launch, and it has grown as Apple has added additional partners.
+The TV app is primarily a new graphical front end for this data, but content providers have to sign on for the new functionality the TV app offers, such as:

 - Movie and show recommendations